What Does an Expert Consultant and/or Practice Monitor Do

 – Is this a permanent position with the Physical Therapy Board of California (Board) and/or how many hours will I be expected to work?

-No, this is not a permanent position nor is there a binding contract.
+No, this is not a permanent position but will be required to sign an agreement/contract with the Board which outlines specific requirements.
+However, this is not a binding contract prohibiting you from terminating your services at any time.
 You will be contacted on an on call basis by Board staff, as needed.

 – Do I have to travel?